-Citizens, as I noted in my previous post, I found out today that my dad is going into surgery tomorrow.
+Citizens, as I noted in the previous post, I found out today that My dad is going into surgery tomorrow.
 While it is not a serious procedure, I am still concerned for him and as such am posting two recipes I typically go back to when I am stressed out.

 It’s the Feast of the Seven Fishes that brings clam dip to our table today.
 If you’re only familiar with the summery, seaside-inspired cold clam dips that feature copious amounts of sour cream and mayonnaise, I urge you to put the potato chips aside and pick up a few crackers or baguette slices for the wintertime clam dip counterpart.
 Blended with butter, bread crumbs, and herbs, this bubbling casserole takes its inspiration from those fancy baked clams oreganata, only without all the work of filling all the individual shells.

 And boy, was butter a big deal in the the family recipe I grew up with—two whole sticks’ worth, to be exact.
 No wonder I loved it as a kid!
 Those clams were bobbing in a big old butter bath!
 While I was happy to avoid the fried smelts and alici (that would be the enormous bowl of spaghetti swimming in anchovies and olive oil) on the Christmas Eve dinner buffet, the clam dip was always served in the living room.
 It was the perfect location for a girl to stroll in and out, casually sneaking scoop after scoop until the casserole dish was depleted.

 It’s truly delicious and I’ve updated the recipe from My mother (I believe she copied it from an old newspaper article back in the ’60s) to use fresh herbs and bread crumbs, as opposed to those that came out of a shaker or can.
 Please enjoy this recipe, Citizens, and remember to hug someone close to you today…

 - 2 large cans or 3 small cans (about 18 ounces total) top-quality minced clams